 Look, runners get hurt quite often.
 What's one of the most common injuries?

-Runner’s toenail, an injury that turns your nail black.
+Runner’s toenail, also called black toe or toenail subungual hematoma, describes an injury that turns your nail black.
 That color change is a sign that stress has damaged the blood vessels feeding your nail.
+Once that happens, they may release blood.
+When it stays, trapped, under the nail, you'll notice the change in color.

 Sometimes, that nail won't even hurt.
 You might be proud of your black, nail, because it shows how hard you train.
 But bruised runners' toenails can cause complications.
 These include